 - Humidity and Temp

-Almost any well-draining potting mix will be sufficient for your Ficus.
+Almost any well-draining potting mix will be sufficient for a Ficus.
 Our go-to recommendation for a high-quality soil that’s fast draining is Fox Farms Ocean Forest.

 Fertilizing regularly in the spring and summer is important to encourage growth during its growing season.
 No need to fertilize in fall and winter.